Create a Kamal-ready VPS on Hetzner using Terraform

 Use already existing firewall rules

 If you want to use already existing firewall rules, you can modify how the firewalls are attached in cloud.tf.
-I’ve left an example of how to attach an existing firewall rule to the VPS.
+Take a look at this section of cloud.tf.

 Use a different server type, operating system, or region